hamger/sid/README.md

 # Seed
-a front-end framwork with mvc
+a front-end framework with mvc

 ## Changelog
 ### 2018.8.12